Spinal cord: Segments

 The human spinal cord is divided into segments where pairs of spinal nerves (mixed; sensory and motor) form.
-Six to eight motor nerve rootlets branch out of right and left ventralateral sulci in a very orderly manner.
+Six to eight motor nerve rootlets branch out of right and left ventrolateral sulci in a very orderly manner.
 Nerve rootlets combine to form nerve roots.
 Likewise, sensory nerve rootlets form off right and left dorsal lateral sulci and form sensory nerve roots.
 The ventral (motor) and dorsal (sensory) roots combine to form spinal nerves (mixed; motor and sensory), one on each side of the spinal cord.
-Spinal nerves, with the exception of C1 and C2, form inside the intervertebral foramen (IVF).
+Spinal nerves, with the exception of C1 and C2, form inside the intervertebral foramen.
 These rootlets form the demarcation between the central and peripheral nervous systems.